ruedigerp/ddclient/README.md

 # <a name="osx"></a>OS-X LaunchAgent

+* LaunchAgent

 LaunchAgent plist-File: dyndns.9it.eu.plist
-Edit Line 11, 18 and 20.
-Replace USERNAME with your username.

-Get your Username in Terminal:
+* Get your Username in Terminal:

 ```bash
 id -u -n
 ```

+* Edit .plist-File

+Edit lines 11, 18 and 20 in dyndns.9it.eu.plist.
+Replace USERNAME with your username.

 ```xml
 ...